pieter-degroote/UltimateKEYS-testing/autohotkey-kbdusx-variant/README.md

 # UltimateKEYS - KBDUSX Variant

-This modification makes that the scripts will work with "United States-International" as the base layout, instead of the standard "US QWERTY".
+These modifications allow the scripts to work with "United States-International" as the base layout, instead of the standard "US QWERTY".

 ## 1. Change "SendMode Input" to "SendMode Event"